exercism/problem-specifications/README.md

 [653611c6-be9f-4935-ab42-978e25fe9a10]
-description = "another name given"
+description = "another name given" comment = "comments like this will persist across syncs"
 ```

 In this case, the track has chosen to implement two of the three available tests (`include = true` is the default and is omitted).